blogmywiki/PyPlay/README.md

 How to use it
 -------------
-Put the PyPlay script in the same folder as your audio files.
-You also need to have an M3U playlist file called playlist.m3u in the same folder - this is a standard playlist format used by lots of software.
+Put the PyPlay script pyplay.py in the same folder as your audio files.
+You also need to have an M3U playlist file called playlist.m3u in the same folder - this is a standard playlist format used by lots of software like iTunes, VLC and indeed CoolPlay.
 It's just a text file that starts #EXTM3U and then has a list of file names like this:

     #EXTM3U